GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: GMoE

-The overview architecture of GraphLoRA is shown in Fig.~\ref{fig:moes} (d).
-This section introduces the details of the graph router in GraphLoRA and the propagation process in the FFN layer.
-Besides, to empower all experts to fully utilize their unique capabilities and keep the load balance, we propose two novel coordination strategies: \emph{load balance strategy} and \emph{expert distinction strategy} to enhance the GraphLoRA capability.
+The overview architecture of GMoE is shown in Fig.~\ref{fig:moes} (d).
+This section introduces the details of the graph router in GMoE and the propagation process in the FFN layer.
+Besides, to empower all experts to fully utilize their unique capabilities and keep the load balance, we use two coordination strategies: \emph{load balance strategy} and \emph{expert distinction strategy} to enhance the GMoE capability.